 response string A concise answer (e.g., “Yes”, “GOF”, a number, drug name)

-source string A URL or reference supporting the answer (e.g., ClinVar, PubMed, OMIM)
+:black_small_square: source (string) - A URL or reference supporting the answer (e.g., ClinVar, PubMed, OMIM)

-time_accessed int Unix Epoch of Coordinated Universal Time (UTC) when the source URL was accessed; e.g., returned by Python’s time.time()
+:black_small_square: time_accessed (int) - Unix Epoch of Coordinated Universal Time (UTC) when the source URL was accessed; e.g., returned by Python’s time.time()

-justification string A brief natural language explanation linking the source to the response
+:black_small_square: justification (string) - A brief (<500 characters) natural language explanation linking evidence.source to the response

 For example,